Last Updated: May 19, 2021

 Average housing insurance costs data finds that Erie Insurance’s small-cost policies might be just what you’re searching for:

 Erie promises 24/7 client service and around the clock help with needs.
-They also offer assured replacement cost of your home if you require to file a claim.
+It also offers assured replacement cost of your home if you require to file a claim.
 Erie also provides customers with the option of establishing selections when putting together their policies to meet their demands.
 Besides basic homeowner’s insurance, clients can include extra insurance for earthquakes, flooding, water backup, as well as for jewelry and high-end antiques.

 21. State Farm has an A++ for financial strength.